-As picture 5 illustrate, students recognized and incorporated in their teaching scenarios the features and activities of the ER, 128 scenarios were categorized as: a. introductory activity N=67 (52%), b. design (brainstorming N=19 (14.8%), c. building N=73 (57%), d. programming N=85 (66.4%), e. check and improvement N=24 (18.7%) and f. presentation N=54 (42%).
+As Picture 5 illustrates, students recognized and incorporated in their teaching scenarios the features and activities of ER, 128 scenarios were categorized as: a. introductory activity N=67 (52%), b. design (brainstorming N=19 (14.8%), c. building N=73 (57%), d. programming N=85 (66.4%), e. check and improvement N=24 (18.7%) and f. presentation N=54 (42%).

-Picture 5: Elements of Educational Robotics found in teaching scenarios.
+Picture 5: Elements of Educational Robotics found in teaching scenarios

+4.2.
 Criteria and objectives the above option provide

-Student' objectives for integrating ER into teaching scenarios were: a. experimentation N=63 (67.3%), b.
-ER (building and programming) N=50 (39%), c. cross-linking N=38 (29.6%) and d. relationship to the real world N=23 (17.9%).
+Students' objectives for integrating ER into teaching scenarios were: a. experimentation N=63 (67.3%), b.
+ER (building and programming) N= 50 (39%), c. cross-linking N=38 (29.6%) and d. relationship to the real world N=23 (17.9%).

-Picture 6: Objectives of integrating ER into teaching scenarios.
+Picture 6:Objectives of integrating ER into teaching scenarios

+4.3.
 Success of teaching scenarios

-One of the objective of this study was the adoption of appropriate ER activities in order to be consistent with the teaching objectives.
+One of the objectives of this study was the adaptation of appropriate ER activities in order to be consistent with the teaching objectives.

 The didactic scenarios were classified as the developmental skills of ER: a.
 ER skills development (building and programming) N=47 (36.7%), b.
 Problem solving N=25 (19.5%), c.
 Critical Thinking N=16 (12.5%), d.
 Cooperation N=80 (62.5%), e.
 Creativity N=15 (11.7%), f.
 Self-guided learning N=18 (14%) and g.
 Innovation (skills) N=3 (2.3%).
-Majority had the cooperation, the construction and programming as basic skills.
+The majority of the participants considered the cooperation, the construction and programming as basic skills.

-Picture 7: Skills of ER included in teaching scenarios.
+Picture 7: Skills of ER included in teaching scenarios

-Used strategies to design and creation
+4.4.Used strategies to design and creation

-Students strategies embedded ER in their works: a. write new ER activities, b. search the Internet for existing activities, c. use and conversion the same scenarios that they was taught, d. based on real-world engineering products, e. conversion a classic experiment for use with

-ER, f. based on the properties of the sensors, g. create a story, dramatization, h. setting the robot in a supervisory and playful role, i. used a typical ER scenario (competitions, challenges).
+Students' strategies embedded ER in their works: a. write new ER activities, b. search the Internet for existing activities, c. use and convert the same scenarios that they were taught, d. based on real-world engineering products, e. conversion of a classic experiment for use with ER, f. based on the properties of the sensors, g. create a story, dramatization, h. setting the robot in a supervisory and playful role, i. use of a typical ER scenario (competitions, challenges).

-Discussion
+5.Discussion

-Prospective teachers only with adequate preparation can incorporate ER activities in the subject areas of primary education especially ICT in Science and Mathematics, in a way that maintains the interest of students, to improve the understanding and usefulness, but and to foster the development of cooperative, problem-solving and creativity skills.
+Prospective teachers only with adequate preparation can incorporate ER activities in the subject areas of primary education especially ICT in Science and Mathematics, in a way that maintains the interest of students, to improve the understanding and usefulness, but also to foster the development of cooperation, problem-solving and creativity skills.

-This study is in line with the movement for the promotion of ER through a more general STEM education in the primary level (Holmquist, 2014) and demonstrates that there will need to be substantial training in teacher' education, so that they can successfully teach (and integrate) the concepts and the principles of ER.
+This study is in line with the movement for the promotion of ER through a more general STEM education in the primary level (Holmquist, 2014) and demonstrates that there needs to be substantial training in teacher' education, so that they can successfully teach (and integrate) the concepts and the principles of ER.